 Nara is a magnificent small town surrounded by deers walking around!
 The most significant temple in this location is Tōdai-ji with one of the largest bronze statues of Buddha in the world.

 The park is large and full of deers.
-Although they look cute, be careful as they can start eating your clothes, souvenirs or attack you if you will provoke them.:)
+Although they look cute, be careful as they can start eating your clothes, souvenirs or even attack you!

 The Daibutsuden (Great Buddha Hall) is the largest wooden structure in the world and houses the world largest Daibutsu (Buddha statue).

 Due to the popularity of Todai-ji temple, you might see many tour groups waiting in front of the temple.
-Try to find out time when is no tour in front of you to fully enjoy this impressive temple and the tranquil energy Buddhist energy inside.
+Try to find out the time when is no tour in front of you to fully enjoy this impressive temple and the tranquil Buddhist energy inside.

 After you go out of the Daibutsu hall you will notice a statue of Binzuru (Pindura).
-Japanese believe that this lady has an occult power and when you touch part of the statue corresponding to your ailment, it will be healed.
+Japanese believe that this lady has an occult power and when you touch a part of the statue corresponding to your ailment, it will be healed.